The excluded minors for the intersection of bicircular and lattice path matroids: Introduction

 \begin{theorem} A matroid is bicircular and lattice path if and only if it has no minor that is isomorphic to any of the matroids \begin{enumerate} \item[(i)] $U_{3,7}$, $U_{4,7}$, $U_{5,7}$, $T_3(U_{1,2} \oplus U_{3,5})$, $T_3(U_{1,2} \oplus U_{1,2} \oplus U_{3,3})$, $T_4(U_{1,2} \oplus U_{4,5})$, $T_4(U_{3,4} \oplus U_{3,3})$,\\ \item[(ii)] $A_3$, $B_{3,3}$, $C_{4,2}$, $C_{5,2}$, $D_4$, $\mathcal{W}^3$, $R_3$, $R_4$,\\ \item[(iii)] $B_{2,2}$, $B_{3,2}$, $E_4$ and $\mathcal{W}_3$. \end{enumerate} \end{theorem}

 We end this section with three remarks.
 Firstly, the specific matroids listed in \autoref{thm:main} have been grouped so that the matroids in (i) are lattice path, the matroids in (ii) are bicircular, and the matroids in (iii) are neither bicircular nor lattice path.
 Secondly, to prove \autoref{thm:main}, most of the work is in establishing the lattice path excluded minors.
-Lastly, as also posed in \cite{sivaraman2022}, establishing the complete list of excluded minors for the class of matroids that are bicircular and multi-path remains an interesting open problem.
+Lastly, multi-path matroids are a generalisation of lattice path matroids first introduced in \cite{Bonin2007multi}, and the class of matroids that are bicircular and multi-path is also suggested in \cite{sivaraman2022} as a potential topic of investigation.
+Establishing the complete list of excluded minors for this class remains an interesting open problem.